 14. The Second Largest Hydroelectric Plant

 The Itaipu Dam is located on the border between Brazil and Paraguay and is the second largest hydroelectric producer in the world.
 The dam is 7.7 kilometres long and 196 meters high.
 It is about the same height as a 65 story building.
 40,000 workers build the dam in seven years.
 It took 12.3 million cubic meters of concrete to build the dam.
 The steel that is used in the construction could make 380 copies of the Eiffel Tower.
 Itaipu supplies 26% of the electrical power consumption of Brazil and 78% of Paraguay For more information about this huge power plant visit its website.

 15. The Biggest African city outside Africa

-Salvador is the capital city of Bahia state in Brazil and the first place in the South America where African slaves were brought centuries ago.
-With 82 percent of its population tracing their ancestry back to the days of slavery, Salvador is described as “the biggest African city outside Africa”.
+Salvador is the capital city of Bahia state in Brazil and the first place in South America where African slaves were brought centuries ago.
+With 82 per cent of its population tracing their ancestry back to the days of slavery, Salvador is described as “the biggest African city outside Africa”.